 How First-Party Data and CTV Will Be Key to the Cookieless Transition

-With Google removing third-party cookies in 2023, a big industry focus in 2022 will be identity resolution and how to be more holistic in approaches to identification.
-Finding innovative ways to harness privacy-compliant identity information to accurately track and measure audience engagement for campaigns is imperative.
-In addition, healthcare agencies would be wise to begin testing cookieless approaches and leaning into new, innovative methods of identification and measurement before this looming deadline makes its arrival.
+With Google removing third-party cookies in 2024, a big industry focus will be identity resolution and how to be more holistic in approaches to identification.
+It’s imperative to find innovative ways to harness privacy-compliant identity information to track and accurately measure audience engagement for campaigns.
+In addition, healthcare agencies would be wise to begin testing cookieless approaches and leaning into new, innovative methods of identification and measurement before this looming deadline hits.

-For many, this means relying more on the use of first-party data, alternative methods of ID, as well as exploring channels that don’t rely on cookies – such as connected TV (CTV).
+For many, this means relying more on first-party data and alternative methods of identification, as well as exploring channels that don’t rely on cookies – such as connected TV (CTV).
 Cookieless by design, CTV presents valuable opportunities related to identity resolution.
 The rapid shift to this channel over the past few years highlights the success of these methods.

 A recent DeepIntent report revealed that CTV devices are currently present in 85% of households.
-Household IDs and automatic content recognition (ACR) data, which captures and interprets audio and video clips, provide a more comprehensive picture as to what content is being consumed on a given connected device.
+Household IDs, alongside automatic content recognition (ACR) data, which captures and interprets audio and video clips, provide a more comprehensive picture of what content is being consumed on a given connected device.
 Sans cookies, these tools will continue to prove their value in measuring campaign success and gathering useful consumer data.

 To learn more about how patients feel about pharma ads on CTV, click here to download our research report, Seeing TV Differently: Patient Views During the CTV Renaissance.